PaulTitto/DataLearn/README.md

 # DataLearn

-My repo for Learning Everything about Data and anythings in data
+My repo for Learning Everything about Data and anythings in data, u think this should be my journey